The Crimson Candle

-The Crimson Candle is a 1934 British crime film directed by Bernard Mainwaring and starring Eve Gray, Eliot Makeham and Kenneth Kove.
+The Crimson Candle is a 1934 British comedy crime film directed, written and produced by Bernard Mainwaring and starring Eve Gray, Eliot Makeham and Kenneth Kove.
 It was shot at Wembley Studios as a quota quickie for distribution by Metro-Goldwyn-Mayer.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

 A doctor attempts to prove that a maid is a murderer.